apache/celeborn/README.md

 For Spark3.x check [Spark3 Patch](assets/spark-patch/RSS_RDA_spark3.patch).

 ### Metrics
-Celeborn have various metrics.
+Celeborn has various metrics.
 [METRICS](METRICS.md)

 ## Contribution
 This is an active open-source project.
 We are always open to developers who want to use the system or contribute to it.
 See more detail in [Contributing](CONTRIBUTING.md).

 ## NOTICE
-If you need to fully restart an Celeborn cluster in HA mode, you must clean ratis meta storage first because ratis meta will store expired states of the last running cluster.
+If you need to fully restart a Celeborn cluster in HA mode, you must clean ratis meta storage first because ratis meta will store expired states of the last running cluster.

 Here are some instructions:
 1. Stop all workers.
 2. Stop all masters.
-3. Clean all master`s ratis meta storage directory(rss.ha.storage.dir).
+3. Clean all master's ratis meta storage directory(rss.ha.storage.dir).
 4. Start all masters.
 5. Start all workers.